 Oil and gas isn’t going away anytime soon.
 But how companies operate within it—how responsibly they produce, process, and prove it—matters more than ever.
 That’s why Flogistix puts data at the center of its environmental strategy.

-For Ali, the data is personal.
+For Sylvester, the data is personal.
 “I care deeply about the planet.
 This industry gets villainized, sometimes rightfully so.
-But the truth is, most people don’t want to look at charts.
-They want to know how it affects them.
+But the truth is, most people don’t want to look at the data—at the reality of how much energy we need and will continue to need.
+Charts are just how we tend to visualize it.
+What really resonates is when we make it tangible.
 Can we show them how many homes were powered?
 How many flights were offset?
 How many phones stayed charged?
 That’s how we make the story of better energy real.”

 And Sigma helps Flogistix tell that story—with clarity, credibility, and impact.

-Flogistix has already put Sigma at the heart of day-to-day ops—powering decisions across emissions, field service, and even the C-suite.
+Flogistix uses Sigma alongside internal tools to run day-to-day operations—powering decisions across emissions, field service, and even the C-suite.
 The CEO checks sales dashboards to track quote velocity.
 The CFO monitors financial trends with live views pulled from NetSuite.
 Sigma is more than a BI tool.
 It’s how the business stays aligned.
 Next up: embedding.

-“There’s already a familiarity with Sigma,” said Ali Sylvester.
+“There’s already a familiarity with Sigma,” said Sylvester.
 “We want to bring those visuals directly into our apps to create a more seamless experience.”

 They’re also eyeing expansion into new business verticals—like manufacturing and sales—where operational data has untapped potential.
 The goal?
 Tighter feedback loops, faster decisions, and more proof that better data leads to better stewardship.

-“We’re trying to do good,” Ali said.
+“We’re trying to do good,” Sylvester said.
 “Sigma helps us show it.”